When you buy with our links, we may earn a commission. See how we work with brands

 • Very low levels of motion transfer (2.06 m/s²)

-• Fast materiel responsiveness, no stuck feeling
+• Fast materiel responsiveness

 Considerations